devopsmalmo/meetups/README.md

 - [x] *2019-09-24* - SRE vs DevOps by Mattias Pernhult
 - [x] *2019-09-09* - Look Ma’, a Dynamic Edge Proxy with HTTP, TCP and no Hands! by Damien DUPORTAL
 - [x] *2019-05-20* - Infrastructure automation with Puppet by Kevin Reeuwijk
-- [x] *2019-04-08* - SCM and DevOps by LArs Bendix and Christian Pendleton
+- [x] *2019-04-08* - SCM and DevOps by Lars Bendix and Christian Pendleton
 - [x] *2019-03-26* - Hardcore Learning by Göran Bakken
 - [x] *2019-03-18* - Logs, Metrics, and APM: The Holy Trinity of Operations by Thomas Watson
 - [x] *2019-02-25* - How Containers Work In Linux by Simon Vikström